matrix-org/matrix-spec-proposals/proposals/3866-user-not-approved-error.md

 An error with the code `M_USER_AWAITING_APPROVAL` must include an `approval_notice_medium` field, which indicates to the user how the homeserver will let them know of their account's approval.
-The allowed values are:
+This proposal specifies the following values:

 * `m.email`: the user is made aware of their account's approval by email to an address they provided during registration.